eeCorps Generation Wild Outdoor Educator (The Nature Connection)

 - U.S. Citizenship or lawful permanent resident status required

-Term of Service: Each position is a full-time national and community service position requiring a minimum of 1,700 hours during the year (approximately 40 hours/week) beginning August 22, 2022 and ending July 28, 2023.
+Term of Service: This is a full-time national and community service position requiring a minimum of 1,700 hours during the year (approximately 35-40 hours/week).
+The position begins September 5, 2023 and ends August 15, 2024.
 Flexible hours are required, including occasional evening and weekend commitments.
-Members may be required to serve on Days of Service that take place on certain national holidays throughout the year.

 Training and Support Provided: eeCorps members receive significant training and experience in community engagement, project implementation, leadership, diverse populations, and more.
-Up to 20% of total hours served may be spent in applicable, approved training and professional development.
-Members will be supervised and supported by Priscilla Williams, Director of Operations at the Nature Connection as well as by Erin Dreps, eeCorps Program Coordinator.
-The 2022-23 cohort of eeCorps members serving throughout the region will act as additional resources and support for each other.
+Up to 20% of total hours served may be spent in applicable approved training and professional development.
+Members will be supervised and supported by Anna Robinson, the Nature Connection Program Coordinator, as well as by Erin Dreps, eeCorps Program Coordinator.
+The 2023-24 cohort of eeCorps members serving throughout the region will act as additional resources and support for each other.

-Location and Service Conditions: This position is based at the Nature Connection headquarters at 397 Miners Way, Hotchkiss, CO 81419, and will involve service at other locations (indoor and/or outdoor) around Olathe, CO and Delta County.
+Location and Service Conditions: This position is based at the Nature Connection Headquarters, 397 Miners Way, Hotchkiss, CO 81419, and service will be performed at schools and other partner locations in and around Delta County.

-- A living allowance of $16,502 distributed biweekly over the term dates.
+- Biweekly (two times per month) living allowance of $913.05.
 Taxes are deducted and the living allowance is distributed by direct deposit to the member’s bank account.